pycom/pycom-documentation/content/firmwareapi/pycom/network/bluetooth/gattscharacteristic.md

 characteristic.value() # get characteristic value
 ```

+#### characteristic.events()

+Returns a value with bit flags identifying the events that have occurred since the last call.
+Calling this function clears the events.

 #### characteristic.callback(trigger=None, handler=None, arg=None)

 Creates a callback that will be executed when any of the triggers occurs.
 The arguments are: